Current Research

 Looking Back to See Ahead: Using long-term monitoring data to predict species persistence across the NSMBW

-The Pepperdine Behavioral Ecology Research Laboratory is helping collect and analyze data for the Proposition 50 long-term data monitoring grant.
-The purpose of Proposition 50 is to use long term data to quantify the impacts of recent fire, drought, and numerous other ecological conditions on freshwater populations of amphibian species and chaparral species.
-The laboratory is helping particularly with amphibian stream surveys and data analysis.
+The laboratory is helping collect and analyze data for the Proposition 50 long-term data monitoring grant, using long-term data to quantify the impacts of recent fire, drought, and numerous other ecological conditions on freshwater populations of amphibian species and chaparral species.